jupierce/enhancements/enhancements/testing/openshift-tests-extension.md

 Between buckets, the component may be asked to set its required `default` profile in order to return to its install-time configuration.

+#### Update - Metadata Validation
+Component owners will be responsible for implementing the extension interface.
+To prevent common mistakes and ensure conformance with the evolution of their implementation, `make` (or similar build system) must run `<extension binary> [component parameters] update [--basedir <basedir>]` after the extension binary is built.

+The `update` verb will create or update files under `hack/.openshift-tests-exension/product/type/component/*`, by default (basedir defaults to `hack/.openshift-tests-extension`).
+If an incompatible change is introduced from the prior invocation of `update` (e.g. changing a test name without preserving the original), `update` will raise an error which the component owner must correct before committing their change in git.

+The content of the files stored under `.openshift-tests-extension` is subject to change and wholly defined by the `github.com/openshift-eng/openshift-tests-extension` module.
+Individual component owners should not modify files under this path except through invocations of `update`.

 #### Test Result Aggregation